 The two “big ones” of my youth were Star Blazers (based on Space Battleship Yamato), and Robotech (based on three different anime, but the one I cared about was Super Dimension Fortress Macross).

 Over the years these series – and more in the same vein, such as Astro Boy, G-Force, and Voltron – have never really left me.
 I’ve been delighted to buy some of them on disc to re-watch over the years.
-Each time evoking the same good feelings as those times in the 1980s where I’d go downstairs to our second lounge room and watch them, alone, totally absorbed in the storylines.
+Each time evoking the same good feelings as those times in the 1980s where I’d go downstairs to our second lounge room and watch them, alone, totally and utterly absorbed in the storylines.

 Although you couldn’t say I have my finger on the pulse when it comes to most anime these days, I heard early on when a remake was scheduled for Space Battleship Yamato.
 Naturally I was intrigued, but I also had a worried feeling that they might mess it up and maybe it was best left alone.